Introduction: How to Lube Control Cables

 So now we just reassemble and grab a beer?
 Hmm.
 Apparently not.

-In real life things don't always go as smooth as those generic 3 minute YouTube How-To's would make you think.
+In real life things don't always go as smoothly as in those generic 3 minute YouTube How-To's would make you think.
 I screwed up.
 Sorta.
 When I went to reassemble the throttle housing I noticed that the throttle had no tension.
 It's a trivial issue, but if you weren't expecting it, it sure can make you nervous and regret having touched anything in the first place.
 Thankfully it's an easy fix, if it's even important enough to call it an issue to begin with.

 When we pushed in the throttle cable into the sheath so it would fit inside the cable lube tool (not the zip lock one), we apparently pushed the cable stop out of it's slot on the other side of the cable (throttle body side).
 To reattach it it only takes a few minutes (less than 5, I promise).
 If this happens to you, remove the two screws on the right side of the bike to expose the throttle body.
 Then simply push the cable stop back into it's slot as pictured.